affinidi/pipeline-security/README.md

 # Authenticate with Snyk CLI first
 snyk auth $SNYK_SCANNER_TOKEN

-# Generate a .snyk policy file (if it doesn't exist)
-snyk policy

 # Add an ignore for the CVE
 snyk ignore --id=CVE-2024-12345 --expiry=2025-12-31 --reason="Planned upgrade in Q4"
 ```